sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Advanced Configuration

 Other configurations are available, including settings related to the NGINX cache.
-The behavior of the sidecar responsible for retrieving the Google token can also be modified.
 All the values are available [here](src/helm-chart/values.yaml).

 ## Running tests